Muhammad-Dev01/bank_on_it_privacy_terms/GITHUB_PAGES_SETUP.md

 2. Update links in `index.html` and `terms.html` if needed

 3. Update the support email in both HTML files:
-   - Replace `support@bankonit.app` with your actual email
+   - Replace `Wyzemedialc@gmail.com` with your actual email

 4. Update the dates:
    - Replace `[Date]` with actual dates in both HTML files